lorijta92/machine-learning-exoplanets/README.md

 Using Grid Search, I explored different parameters including `n_estimators`, `max_depth`, `min_samples_split`, and `min_samples_leaf`.
 Again, I used this grid to train a new model, before predicting and scoring.
 The new model scored at 88.4%, only slightly improved from the original model.

 **Support Vector Machine**

+I initialized the model with `SVC()` and set the kernel to `linear` before training and scoring the model, with the testing data scoring at 81.1%.

+With Grid Search, I explored various C values, gamma values, and linear and rbf kernels.
+After training the new model, accuracy increased to 85.3%.

+Grid Search revealed that the best parameters were a linear kernel with C=50.
+Using these parameters, I initialized a new model to train and predict.
+This new model had an even greater accuracy of 86%.